paulbradshaw/MED7373-Data-Journalism/js/onclick.md

 There are various ways of doing this.
 One is `onclick`.
 This is an **event handler**: it will *handle* the *event* of being clicked, normally by doing something specified by an equals operator, such as running a function.

-Event handlers are placed inside HTML, rather than inside the JS script.
+*This particular example is placed inside HTML, rather than inside the JS script.
+However, it is considered better practice (in terms of accessibility) to do this inside your JS script using techniques such as `.click` in jQuery or D3.
+See the end of this page for more.*

 Here's an example - first the HTML containing that `onclick` event handler: